Bremmster/fictional-octo-robot/README.md

 Runs on Java 21

 ## Usage
-replace questionnaire/test.csv with you questions
+Add you questions to questionnaire/test.csv

 csv is a comma separated file
-example question: The sky is?,3,Orange,Green,Blue,Pink
+Example question:  The sky is?,3,Orange,Green,Blue,Pink Correct answer 3 is blue.

 | String      | int (1-4)      | String | String | String            | String            |
 |-------------|----------------|--------|--------|-------------------|-------------------|